[Why does this website use the term LGBTQ+ and ‘queer’?]

 Ultimately, you have to decide for yourself.
 Research can help, which is why this website exists.
 I think travel is a political choice and it’s good to be well-informed before you decide.
 Some people won’t visit Russia due to their anti-LGBTQ+ laws (as well, of course, as the war in Ukraine).
 Other people argue that they shouldn’t be denied access to fantastic locations like St Petersburg and two fingers up to the regime.
 Yet others point out that many LGBTQ+ people rely on their queer family and love relationships continuing across borders and queer businesses may rely on tourist dollars.
 It’s not simple.

 Big Gay Travels exists to help you pick places to visit, and many (hopefully even MOST) of those choices may be very easy to make.
-Our Country Ranking system gives you a way to see, at a glance, concerns about human rights (if any) and ease of being LGB and/or T in that country, before diving into travel guides and blogs about locations.
+Our Country Ranking system, currently under development, gives you a way to see, at a glance, concerns about human rights (if any) and ease of being LGB and/or T in that country, before diving into travel guides and blogs about locations.